mixxxdj/manual/source/chapters/library.rst

 music library.

 **Customizing the view**
-  Move columns by clicking in a column header and dragging it to another position.
-Right-click on a column header to show or hide particular columns.
+  Move columns by clicking a column header and dragging it to another position.
+Right-click on a column header to show or hide individual columns.
 Adjust the column width to fit the contents of the rows by double-clicking on the separator between two column headers.